-I always avoided this N1TEV design because it needed two variable capacitors.
+I always avoided this N1TEV radio receiver because it needed two variable capacitors.
 These days they are not easy to find.
 I think I may have a solution for that, in a future video when I will come back with another version of this regenerative receiver.
 Here you have the tests and the initial build.
 I’m still trying to get used to the regeneration control, as it’s not as easy to use as it is on the Sputnik Regenerative Receiver.

-THE SCHEMATIC
+THE ORIGINAL SCHEMATIC

 The schematic of the radio receiver designed by N1TEV usually includes an LM386 audio amplifier.
 In this case that was left out.
 The idea is that everyone can pick the audio amplifier they like.
 Some people prefer the simple LM386 audio amplifier, others may chose a transistors based audio amplifier.
 Lately I’ve been playing with a TDA2003 audio amplifier and it sounds way better than the LM386.

 The schematic is really simple, but if you asked me twenty years ago, I may had a different opinion.
 I never had the possibility to measure the variable capacitors I had.
-Another issue was that I didn’t used the proper JFET and for that reason in the past, this receiver never worked for me.
+Another issue was that I didn’t used the proper NFET transistors and for that reason in the past, this receiver never worked for me.
 But… it works now, twenty years later.

 Original Image Source tuberadio.com

-BUILDING THE RECEIVER
+BUILDING THE RADIO RECEIVER

 Most versions of this receiver I found online, were built Manhattan style.
 I wanted to do the same, until I received the PCB board as a present from Hendrik.
 So I decided to put it to use and build my test shortwave receiver design by N1TEV.
 I think the only thing harder to make was the coil.
 In my case I had four coils instead of the original design.
 The reason behind that, was that I had an extra coil used for the frequency counter.
-It did got me a little confused when I had to solder the coil and I had no clue what wire went where.
+It did got me a little confused when I had to solder the wires and I had no clue what wire went where.

 I forgot to mention in the video, but with the last adjustments, I managed to cover from 3MHz up to 7.4MHz.
 The only thing I changed from the coil was to use 20 turns instead of 18 or 22 as it seems to have in most schematics online.
 The variable capacitor used for main tuning, was around 60pF if I remember well.